ibsls/ibsls-paper/RNA-Seq/README.md

 Reference index files are not included in this repository.
 They should be rebuilt locally using the source FASTA/GTF files and `references/build_index.sh`.

-Some file paths and execution settings were simplified from the original computational environment for public release.

 ## Manuscript-specific visualization

 Additional manuscript-specific visualization scripts, including the all-sample PCA script, are provided separately under the manuscript-specific analysis directory.